Race and sexuality: Arab and Middle Eastern women

 According to multiple articles, the West's fetishization of fully covered Arab women has led to the stereotype that Arab women and women from the Muslim world are oppressed and therefore submissive.
-When French armies invaded Algeria, they had anticipated Algerian women to be sexually available and hookah smokers.
-To their surprise, Algerian women actually appeared to have been more modestly dressed and covered from their head to toes.
-Many French photographers paid Algerian women to remove part of their religious attire and pose for photos to make French postcards.
-In his book Desiring Arabs, Joseph Massad talks about how the West's interpretation of Arab culture has painted the stereotype of Arab women being exotic and desirable.
+When French armies invaded Algeria, Algerian women appeared to have been more modestly dressed and covered from their head to toes.
+Many French photographers tried to pay Algerian women to remove part of their religious attire and pose for photos to make French postcards.
+Joseph Massad talks about how the West's interpretation of Arab culture has painted the stereotype of Arab women being exotic and desirable.
 Massad's book was largely influenced by Edward Said's book Orientalism.

-Mixed race women/Latin woman
+Latin American women

 In her book Sex Tourism in Bahia Ambiguous Entanglements, Erica Lorraine Williams published the first full-length ethnography of sex tourism in Brazil, including interviews with tourists who come solely to participate in sexual tourism, which may be considered a form of racialized fetishism.
 One of the tourists interviewed described his experience, "I've had a thing for Latin, brown-skinned women since my early twenties.
 I'm from [a place] where there are a lot of blonde, white girls.
 Whatever you have, you like the opposite – they're exotic, intriguing."